intel-unesp-mcp/infieri2019-session1/README.md

 Phi coprocessors are interconnected by a high-speed bidirectional ring, which unites L2 caches of the cores into a large coherent aggregate cache over 25 MB in size.
 The coprocessor also has over 6 GB of onboard GDDR5 memory.
-The speed and energy efficiency of Intel Xeon Phi coprocessors comes from its vector units.
+The speed and energy efficiency of Intel® Xeon Phi™ coprocessors comes from its vector units.
 Each core contains a vector arithmetics unit with 512-bit SIMD vectors supporting a new instruction set called Intel Initial Many-Core Instructions (Intel IMCI).
 The Intel IMCI includes, among other instructions, the fused multiply-add, reciprocal, square root, power and exponent operations, commonly used in physical modeling and statistical analysis.
-The theoretical peak performance of an Intel Xeon Phi coprocessor is 1 TFLOP/s in double precision.
+The theoretical peak performance of an Intel® Xeon Phi™ coprocessor is 1 TFLOP/s in double precision.
 This performance is achieved at the same power consumption as in two Intel Xeon processors, which yield up to 300 GFLOP/s.

-In order to completely utilize the full power of Intel Xeon Phi coprocessors (as well as Intel Xeon-based systems), applications must utilize several levels of parallelism:
+In order to completely utilize the full power of Intel® Xeon Phi™ coprocessors (as well as Intel Xeon-based systems), applications must utilize several levels of parallelism: